Preliminary Instructions for Incorrigibility Petitions

 serious and repeated violations of curfew;

 refusing to go to school (**Schools bring truancy complaints under the law, however, parents may include in their incorrigibility petitions allegations that the child is refusing to attend school contrary to the parent's repeated order to attend.
-Such a complaint may be filed by the parent even though the child is over 16.

 In the area of substance abuse, it is extremely important that parents set a good example for their children and the court will inquire into family alcohol and drug use if an incorrigibility petition is filed.